quicksilver/RemoteHosts-qsplugin/README.markdown

 I have over 100 systems that I connect to via SSH on a regular basis -- sometimes as a regular user, sometimes as root.
 That is the main motivation behind this plug-in.
 But once Quicksilver knows about all these remote systems, it makes sense to start adding other actions besides those related to SSH, which is where some of the additional functionality comes in.

 I've kept a list of systems I use in `~/.hosts` for years to allow shell completion on hostnames.
 It made sense to have Quicksilver use this as well.
+In the past, Quicksilver was made aware of these through `.term` files in `~/Library/Application Support/Terminal` under 10.4 and using `.inetloc` files in 10.5+.
+It was a pain to keep in sync with `~/.hosts`, you needed duplicate entries if you wanted to connect as root, via telnet, etc. and the resulting functionality was limited.

 ### Known Issues and To Do Items ###

-  * The "comma trick" doesn't work (for connecting to several hosts at once).
   * There's no interface for configuring a custom catalog entry (to pull hosts from different files) although you can add them, and such entries will work if you edit them in `Catalog.plist` by hand.
   * Icons appear when items are first indexed, but then seem to get lost soon after.
 I'm also not 100% sure that remote hosts in the catalog are ever updated automatically.
-  * There will eventually be an extended description in the `Info.plist` to provide basic features and documentation.
   * The actions won't apply to strings typed by hand or pasted (so you can type a hostname by hand if it wasn't scanned in from a file).
 I wanted to give the actions some default priority to make them easier to access in the most common use cases.
 If I supported strings and assigned these priorities, the remote host actions would end up being higher than other defaults for things typed by hand, such as "Large Type".
 If enough people ask, I may add arbitrary string support and just set the priorities for all to 0.

 ### Possible Future Actions ###